garrandall/popular-music-data/tracks/i-ve-got-dreams-to-remember-otis-redding.md

 I still want you to stay
 I still love you anyway
 I don't want you to ever leave
-Girl, you just satisfy me, ooh-wee, ooh yeah
+Girl, you just satisfy me, oh-wee, oh yeah